-At the Group level, sales volumes were similar to those of 2012 however the improved product mix helped the aluminium rolling sector reach high operating profitability.
+At Group level, sales volumes were similar to those of 2012, however the improved product mix helped the aluminium rolling sector reach high operating profitability.
 In the extrusion sector, problems persisted due to the stagnation of construction activity and asset impairment.
-Consolidated revenue fell by 5.2% to euro 1,009 million but gross profit rose by 1.3% and amounted to euro 82.1 million.
-Earnings before interest, taxes, depreciation and amortisation (EBITDA) amounted to euro 74.2 million compared to euro 80.2 million in 2012 and pre-tax earnings stood at euro 15.5 million compared to euro 22.9 million.
+Consolidated revenue fell by 5.2% to Euro 1,009 million but gross profit rose by 1.3% and amounted to Euro 82.1 million.
+Earnings before interest, taxes, depreciation and amortisation (EBITDA) amounted to Euro 74.2 million compared to Euro 80.2 million in 2012 and earnings after taxes stood at Euro 15.5 million compared to Euro 22.9 million.
 High taxes also affected consolidated results in 2013.
-In addition, profit attributable to owners of the Company dropped to euro 0.4 million from euro 21.9 million in 2012 (earnings per share: euro 0.003 compared to euro 0.176).
+In addition, profit attributable to owners of the Company dropped to Euro 0.4 million from Euro 21.9 million in 2012 (earnings per share: Euro 0.003 compared to Euro 0.176).

-In 2013, positive operating flows were registered due to high earnings before interest, taxes, depreciation and amortisation and curbed working capital.
+In 2013, operating inflows were registered due to high earnings before interest, taxes, depreciation and amortisation and curbed working capital.

-With regards to Elval Group's borrowing and liquidity, at the end of 2013, part of the existing loan liabilities of Elval Group were refinanced through the conclusion of syndicated collateralised ordinary bond loans totaling euro 158 million with National Bank of Greece S.A., Alpha Bank S.A., Eurobank Ergasias SA. and Piraeus Bank S.A. being the co-arrangers.
+With regards to Elval Group's borrowing and liquidity, at the end of 2013, part of the existing loan liabilities of Elval Group were refinanced through the conclusion of syndicated collateralised ordinary bond loans totaling Euro 159 million with National Bank of Greece S.A., Alpha Bank S.A., Eurobank Ergasias S.A. and Piraeus Bank S.A. being the co-arrangers.
 The loans account for approximately 79% of the bank loan liabilities of the Group's Greek companies and have a 5-year effective term that may be extended by 2 years.

-During 2013, an amount of euro 69 million was spent on capital expenditures for the Group.
-The most significant investments concern the purchase of production facilities in Oinofyta, the ongoing investment plan in Oinofyta's rolling plant and the purchase of new machinery for the plant in the United Kingdom.
+During 2013, an amount of Euro 69 million was spent on capital expenditures for the Group.
+The most significant investments concern the purchase of production facilities in Oinofyta, the ongoing investment plan in Oinofyta's rolling plant and the purchase of new machinery for the plant in the United